 Introduction to the flag of Syria

-For this blog we’re looking at the flag of Syria, more specifically the flag of the Syrian Arab Republic, the regime and government of Bashar al Assad.
+For this blog we’re looking at the flag of Syria, more specifically the flag of the Syrian Arab Republic, or thw Syrian flag that represents the regime and government of Bashar al Assad.
 Of course there are numerous other factions fighting in the Syrian conflict and they all have their own flags – probably a good idea for future blogs.
-However, in this blog it is the flag of the current government and Baathist regime.
+However, in this blog it is the flag of Syria the current Baathist regime that we will cover.

 Table of Contents